jlgamez/sona/README.md

 # Sona

-Sona is a small, cross-platform audio capture and transcription helper.
+Sona is a small, audio capture and transcription helper.
 It records short audio snippets via FFmpeg, transcribes them with OpenAI Whisper, and lets you trigger everything via global hotkeys.

 > **Note:** Sona is currently developed and tested only on **macOS**.
 Support for Windows and Linux is a work in progress.